shakir85/homelab/terraform/k3s-main/gha-cicd/docs/_header.md

 ## Service Account Setup for GitHub Actions (GHA)
 This Terraform config provisions the required Kubernetes resources to enable GHA runners to deploy into one or more namespaces.
-This pattern supports centralized CI/CD with a principle of least privilege.

 ### What This Does